Codeux-Software/Textual/README.md

 ## Note Regarding Support

 Please be aware that while it is within your right to compile Textual, **we will not provide support for the building process as it encourages use of potentially unstable code**.
-However, if you do succeed in building it, then you will not be turned away when asking for support using the application itself.
+If you do succeed in building Textual, then you will not be turned away when asking for support using the application itself.

 ## Note Regarding Downloading Textual